LDAWG-a11y/a11yWebApp/src/guides/wcag-checklist-mvp-testing.md

 ---
 ## Web Content Accessibility Guidelines (WCAG) MPBW MVP

-1. Identify a journey through representative sample of content e.g. Home page menus, sample page with form, sample page with video
+1. Identify a journey through representative sample of content e.g. Home page menus, sample page with form, sample page with video.
-2. Go to the first page in your test
+2. Go to the first page in your test.
-3. Run the Microsoft Accessibility Insights tool
+3. Run the [Microsoft Accessibility Insights](https://accessibilityinsights.io/) tool **\*\*\*\*** you can do this by using the inbuilt accessibility Insights checker [Both Edge and Chrome extensions available).
+The checker will either explain how you can find the information or check for it within the extension for you.

+   :

    * This will check:

      * Language of page

-       We can identify the primary language of the document in the opening html element.
+       Next to check would be the Language of the page the HTML is written for **(Language).** We can identify the primary language of the document in the opening html element.
 The two-letter code "en" specifies English as the primary language of the document.
-By pressing F12, this opens the developer tab, the first line should contain the following information.

-       **< html lang="en">**
+By pressing F12, this opens the developer tab, the first line should contain the following information **< html lang="en">**
-     * Presence of alt text
+     * Presence of alt text\
-     * Colour contrast etc etc\
+       \
-       Next to check would be the Language of the page the HTML is written for **(page Language)**, Check that all visual elements (e.g. pictures, charts and images etc) have meaningful text alternatives for non-visual users **(non-text content) \*\*\*\*** you can do this by using the inbuilt accessibility Insights checker [Both Edge and Chrome extensions available).
-The checker will either explain how you can find the information or check for it within the extension for you.
+       Check that all visual elements (e.g. pictures, charts and images etc) have meaningful text alternatives for non-visual users **(Non-text content)**
+     * Colour contrast
-4. Record the results on the Accessibility Audit Template (link) which includes sample entries to show you what is required e.g. screenshot, WCAG number and how to fix.
+4. Record the results on the **Accessibility Audit Template (link)** which includes sample entries to show you what is required e.g. screenshot, WCAG number and how to fix.

 ## Script for testing.